Westfield Board of Education

 3. Administrative workshops to be held during school recess periods when schools are not in session for students shall be planned by the Superintendent, in consultation with the Association, and shall be scheduled as much in advance as possible.

-4. All Administrators shall be granted twenty-five (25) vacation days to be taken ordinarily when school is not in session with the approval of the Superintendent.
+3. All Administrators who are employed under twelve (12) month contract shall be granted twenty- five (25) vacation days to be taken ordinarily when school is not in session with the approval of the superintendent.
 Vacation days shall be earned at the rate of two (2) days per month (3 in July) posted monthly and available as earned.
-Although accrued vacation days are assumed to be taken beginning July 1 of the year after which they are earned, 1st year administrators may use some vacation days during the year in which they are earned.
+Although accrued vacation days are assumed to be taken beginning July 1 of the year after which they are earned, 1st year 12 month administrators may use some vacation days during the year in which they are earned.

-Subject to applicable law, effective July 1, 2006 administrators who have accumulated unused vacation days prior to July 1, 2000 may request payment of these days.
-Unused vacation days accumulated prior to July 1, 2000 will be compensated at the 1999-2000 per diem rate.
+Effective July 1, 2006 administrators who have accumulated unused vacation days prior to July 1, 2000 may request payment of these days.
+Unused vacation days accumulated prior to July 1, 2000 will be compensated at 1999-2000 per diem rate.

 When an administrator is required to work during a scheduled holiday period when school is not in session, said administrator will be granted other vacation days for each day worked.